Main navigation

 Curriculum

-• understand the scientific principles and applications of aerospace engineering
+• Gain a deep understanding of the scientific principles and applications of aerospace engineering.

-• gain laboratory experience with aerospace engineering projects
+• Develop hands-on laboratory experience through aerospace engineering projects.

-• The major requires a total of 120 credit units.
-This major is designed to meet the accreditation requirements of the Hong Kong Institution of Engineers (HKIE).
+• Meet the accreditation standards of the Hong Kong Institution of Engineers (HKIE).

 Professional Recognitions